 Yet in spite of diet controversies, there are many accepted principles of good nutrition where most experts agree.
-Most people who follow those principles as part of their lifestyle usually do just fine.
+People who follow those principles as part of their lifestyle usually do just fine.
 If they add a practical exercise program to their life, healthy body weight and good physical fitness will result.

 Here are eight basic dietary principles

 1. You can’t out-exercise a poor diet.
 It is almost a cliche in the fitness field.
 But it is true.
 At some point too many over-sized portions of fast foods will show up on your waistline and in your coronary arteries, no matter how many push-ups you do.

 2. Sugar, sugar foods, and sugary drinks are bad for you.
 Of course someone will say, “But a little sugar’s okay, in moderation.”
 Well, sure.
 But look, the nation is getting fatter with each generation, and filling up on all those empty calories is a big part of it.
 Sugar also sends your insulin soaring, which is not good.
 A slice of birthday cake at a party isn't the end of the world.
 But don't kid yourself.
 Sugar is added to processed foods in ways you aren't even aware of, unless you read every food label.
 Getting as much sugar as possible out of your diet is a huge plus.